Your Sustainability Choices

 Taking this combined industry and portfolio approach allows for a dramatic reduction in carbon emissions–an important goal for investors–while maintaining diversification and the focus on the drivers of expected returns.

-Just as a weight loss program makes no sense without a set of scales, if you want to invest sustainability you need to be able measure the impact you’re having!
+Just as a weight loss program makes no sense without a set of scales, if you want to invest sustainably you need to be able to measure the impact you’re having!
 In a global sustainability portfolio, for instance, emissions intensity can be cut by 80% or more and up to 100% for potential emissions from reserves.

 With social screens, we can take more of a black-and-white approach.
 So companies that draw a significant proportion of their revenues from tobacco, gambling, or one of the other proscribed activities can be excluded altogether.